valentincorad/Data-Science/README.md

 # Data-Science
 Projects and Activities

-These are 4 Data projects I did from the OpenClassrooms courses I began 2 months ago :
+These are 4 Data projects I did from the ENSAI - OpenClassrooms courses :

 - Perform an Exploratory Data Analysis
 - Perform an Initial Data Analysis